Want to learn how to speed up your Squarespace website? You’re in the right place!

 #2.
-Specifics & Details: Speed Checking Tools not only give you specific loading times (down to the milisecond) but they also give you detailed reports on what’s slowing down your site to begin with.
+Specifics & Details: Speed Checking Tools not only give you specific loading times (down to the millisecond) but they also give you detailed reports on what’s slowing down your site, to begin with.
 This detailed report will help you figure out where you should spend the most time with improvements.

 Speed Checking Tools:

-There are a bunch of free to use tools online and they only takes a few minutes — depending on how long it takes your site to load 😉
+There are a bunch of free to use tools online and they only take a few minutes — depending on how long it takes your site to load 😉

 - Pingdom Page Speed explains your page size and load time.